n-io/autocoarsening/README.md

 Publications
 ------------

-The extension to the coarsening pass is described in:

-* [TACO June 2018] Predictable Thread Coarsening Nicolai Stawinoga, Tony Field

-The original coarsening pass has been used for the following publications:
+The coarsening pass has been used for the following publications:

 * [SC13] A Large-Scale Cross-Architecture Evaluation of Thread-Coarsening Alberto Magni, Christophe Dubach, Michael O'Boyle